ItsAndrewM/project-facespace/README.md

 ---

-## The Project
+## The Mini-Project

-Even though this is a workshop, it is described as a _mini-project_ because it does not come with all of the guidance and step-by-step help that is usually provided in a workshop.
+Even though this is a **workshop**, it is described as a _mini-project_ because it does not come with all of the guidance and step-by-step help that is usually provided in a workshop.

 We do provide you with a lot of stuff from the start but it will require becoming familiar with the code.

+---

-### The Backend (server)
+## The Backend (server)

 The server is mostly done.
 It is functional and will reliably provide your FE with the `req`uested data as long as the the requests are made in a way that the server expects.

 For more information on querying the server and what responses from the server will look like, read the [API_doc](backend/API_doc.md).

+---

 ## The Design